We Spent 6 Months Building PBN Links. Here’s What Actually Happened.

 Movement surfaced gradually.
 By week 11, a commercial services page targeting “industrial coating contractors near me” (long-tail, local intent, ~400 monthly searches) jumped from position 47 to 22.
 Two days later, a blog post about epoxy floor application climbed from page 4 to position 18 for “epoxy flooring cost.”
 Both pages had received three PBN backlinks each during weeks 8-10.

 The pattern held: pages receiving 2-4 links within a two-week window showed positional gains 14-21 days after the final link in the batch.
-This delay matched Google’s historical indexing and recalculation cycles.
-Informational content moved faster than commercial pages—likely due to lower competition thresholds.
+This delay matched the reindexing cycles documented in Ahrefs’ published research on link-attribution timing.
+Informational content moved faster than commercial pages, likely due to lower competition thresholds.

 By month 4, seven target pages had entered the top 30 for their primary keywords.
 Link velocity mattered.
 A test page receiving six links over eight weeks saw no movement; a control page with the same six links spread across three weeks gained 19 positions.
 Front-loading appeared more effective than gradual drip-feeding, contradicting common PBN wisdom about “natural” patterns.